Elizabeth Hurley Recreates Iconic Versace Safety Pin Dress Look 25 Years Later

 Elizabeth Hurley is going back in time, but you wouldn’t know it by looking at her.
-The 53-year-old actress is addressing one of her most famous dresses—thet headline-making, thigh-slitted, iconic black stretch-silk Versace dress held together by large gold safety pins that put her on the map.
+The 53-year-old actress is addressing one of her most famous dresses — that headline-making, thigh-slitted, iconic black stretch-silk Versace dress held together by large gold safety pins that put her on the map.
 Hurley famously wore the life-changing frock to the London premiere of her then-boyfriend Hugh Grant’s film, Four Weddings and a Funeral, back in 1994.
-A quarter century later, it still holds up.
+A quarter-century later, it still holds up.

 Back in the day, Elizabeth Hurley was still a little-known actress, but that dress changed everything.
 In a new interview with Harper’s Bazaar, Hurley revealed that she was totally “unprepared” for what happened when she wore the Versace dress on that fateful night 25 years ago.

-Hours later, Elizabeth Hurley stole the red carpet in that dress.
+Hours later, Hurley stole the red carpet in that dress.
 Donatella Versace later told Harper’s that her late brother had a mission in mind when he created the safety pin dress.

 “Gianni made that dress for a woman who is sure of herself and who isn’t afraid to break the rules.
 Liz embodied all of this in an extraordinary way.”